mharen/mharen.github.io/blog/2010/2010-02-how-richter-scale-works.md

 Thus an 8.8 is 63 times greater in magnitude than a 7.
 Wow.
 OK so how do we get to 500x more destructive?
 It would seem that the news is using a different factor: energy.
 I didn’t dig into all the math behind it but the [gist of it](http://en.wikipedia.org/wiki/Richter_magnitude_scale#Richter_magnitudes) seems to be that while the Richter scale measures raw amplitude of the little pencil on the paper wheel/strip triggered by the earthquake's waves, the actual energy factor is much higher than 10:
 <blockquote>

-Because of the logarithmic basis of the scale, each whole number increase in magnitude represents a tenfold increase in measured amplitude; in terms of energy, each whole number increase corresponds to an <strong>increase of about 31.6 times</strong> the amount of energy released.
+Because of the logarithmic basis of the scale, each whole number increase in magnitude represents a tenfold increase in measured amplitude; in terms of energy, each whole number increase corresponds to an **increase of about 31.6 times** the amount of energy released.
 </blockquote>

 So I guess the news people are applying this to the log scale with a *base of 31.6 instead of 10*.
 Let’s check: